Wandering (dementia): Technology

+Smart watches and other devices can be used to track a person's location.

-In other efforts to help keep residents safe, mitigate liability, long term care and assisted living facilities may use Radio-frequency identification (RFID) products to protect their residents.
+In other efforts to help keep residents safe, mitigate liability, long term care and assisted living facilities may use radio-frequency identification (RFID) products to protect their residents.
 A resident wears a wrist, pendant, or ankle transmitter.
 This RFID tag can be read by receiving antenna units, which are placed usually at door or hallway locations that are deemed likely routes of egress and need monitoring.
 The system will then either sound an alarm or briefly lock a door when a door monitor reads a transmitter worn by a resident that is at risk for wandering.
 This helps prevent an elopement as staff can be notified by alarms at the door, pocket pagers, and email.
 A caregiver will be able to quickly find the person at risk and keep them safely inside.
 Smaller scale versions of this technology are also used in private residences.

 Newer versions of this equipment have become more advanced.
 The newest types of systems may have the ability to: identify a RFID tag by a specific resident and forward that name to the staff; give staff a last known location of the resident; show a photo of the resident at the staff station with a mapped out door location; report the frequency, times and severity of the incidents; and finally, integrate with other access control systems, heating, ventilation, and air conditioning, fire alarm equipment and phone equipment.

 This type of system seems to be preferable because it helps monitor those at risk for wandering and elopement while not infringing on the freedom of other residents or visitors to a facility.